atifaziz/pie.ps/README.md

     iex (Invoke-RestMethod https://raw.githubusercontent.com/atifaziz/pie.ps/master/get-pie.ps1)

 This will add `pie.ps1` to your project.
-You should check-in this file if you are using a version control system (e.g. Git, Mercurial, Subversion or another).
+You can check-in this file if you are using a version control system (e.g. Git, Mercurial, Subversion or another).

 Next, simply run the PowerShell script (add the `-Verbose` switch if you are interested in verbose output):